miafrank/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 Include Technologies here

-*Vaadin
-*Google Fit REST API
-*SpringBoot
+*Gradle
+*Spring
+*Bootstrap
 *MySQL

 ### What I'll Have to Learn
 Include what you will need to learn here

-I will have to learn how to incorporate Google's Fit API, Bootstrap and Vaadin into my project.
+I will have to learn how to Bootstrap, Spring and Gradle in my project.
 I also want to possibly enable images or videos of exercises that users can use to create a workout plan.